Elevated Brownies Recipe | Download for FREE!

 The mental buzz may be nice for those who tend to be quite relaxed normally, but this may be too overwhelming and cause anxiety in many.

-Another sativa strain, Jack the Ripper promotes high-energy properties and high THC levels that tend to make a lot of consumers paranoid and uncomfortable.
+If you are trying to avoid strains that make you paranoid, another sativa strain to stay away from is Jack the Ripper, which promotes high-energy properties and high THC levels that tend to make a lot of consumers paranoid and uncomfortable.

 Some even report feeling dizzy and disoriented after smoking this intense sativa strain.

-For some, Durban Poison can be great for boosting creativity and bliss; however, those with high anxiety may not enjoy these over-stimulating feelings.
+For some, Durban Poison can be great for boosting creativity and bliss; however, those looking for strains that don’t make your heart race may not enjoy these over-stimulating feelings.

 Trainwreck is another one of the worst strains for anxiety out there.
 The strain tends to have high levels of THC, creating intense highs that can feel overwhelming, especially for beginners.